internetarchive/fatcat/guide/src/http_api.md

 libraries.
 Auto-generated reference documentation is, for now, available at
 <https://api.qa.fatcat.wiki>.

-All API traffic is over HTTPS; there is no insecure HTTP endpoint, even for read-only operations.
-To start, all endpoints accept and return only JSON serialized content.
+All API traffic is over HTTPS; there is no HTTP endpoint, even for read-only operations.
+All endpoints accept and return only JSON serialized content.

 ## Entity Endpoints/Actions